caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 (To keep things compact, I have followed the convention of placing $-$ in the diagonal elements, which is short for "whatever it takes to make the rows of $\mathbf{Q}$ sum to 0".)

 This model (Equation \@ref(eq:sim-gtr)) is called the General Time Reversible (GTR) model of DNA sequence evolution.
 It is General because it has parameters that allow many things to vary independently.
 The $\pi_A ... \pi_T$ parameters allow the equilibrium frequencies to differ for each nucleotide.
 The $a ... f$ parameters adjust $\mu$ so that rates can differ.
 For example, the instantaneous rate of change from A to C can be different from that of A to G by setting $a$ and $b$ to different values.
 It is Time Reversible because we don't have different rate parameters for every single off-diagonal element, but instead mirror them.
-This means, for example, that the rate of change from A to C and from C to A are both the same, $\mu a$.
+This means, for example, that the rates of change from A to C and from C to A are both the same, $\mu a$.
 There are a few motivations for this.
 It keeps the total number of parameters down.
-It reflects what is observed biologically.
+It also reflects what is observed biologically.
 And it means that we don't need to know the direction of time along an edge to calculate $\mathbf{P}(t)$.
 This last point is very important since we often don't know where the root of a tree is when we want to calculate these probabilities.
 It also turns out to be convenient and efficient for phylogenetic inference software tools to reroot phylogenies without changing these probabilities as they make calculations on phylogenies.

 If we let all the parameters in the GTR model (Equation \@ref(eq:sim-gtr)) be free, it is quite complex.
 We would have to estimate them all from data.
-The alternative is clamp some of them.
+The alternative is to clamp some of them.
 In fact, by comparison of Equations \@ref(eq:jc69-expanded)) and \@ref(eq:sim-gtr), we can see that JC69 is a clamped version of GTR where $\pi_A=\pi_C=\pi_G=\pi_T=0.25$ and $a=b=c=d=e=f=1$.
 Only $\mu$ is left free in JC69.

 There are a variety of other commonly used models that clamp these parameters in different ways, some leaving more freedom than others.
 Some that are widely used and have very specific biological motivation have their own names, like JC69 (the motivation for this model is that it is so simple).
 Examples of other named models include: